oauthstuff/draft-oauth-rar/main.md

 }
 ```

-Note: Authorization request URIs containing authorization details in a request parameter or a request object can become very long.
-Implementers SHOULD therefore consider using the `request_uri` parameter as defined in [@I-D.ietf-oauth-jwsreq], potentially in combination with the pushed request object mechanism as defined in [@I-D.lodderstedt-oauth-par] to pass authorization details in a reliable and secure manner.

-Here is an example of a pushed authorization request that sends the authorization request data directly to the AS via a HTTPS-protected connection:
+Authorization request URIs containing authorization details in a request parameter or a request object can become very long.
+Implementers SHOULD therefore consider using the `request_uri` parameter as defined in [@I-D.ietf-oauth-jwsreq] in combination with the pushed request object mechanism as defined in [@I-D.lodderstedt-oauth-par] to pass authorization details in a reliable and secure manner.
+Here is an example of such a pushed authorization request that sends the authorization request data directly to the AS via a HTTPS-protected connection:

 ```
   POST /as/par HTTP/1.1